 Of the three breeds, Alaskan Malamutes have the most power.
 They were primarily used to pull heavier sleighs.
 However, Huskies were the fastest sled dogs, which made them ideal for search and rescue, emergency transport and long travel.

-Huskies as reindeer herding dogs
+Huskies were bred as reindeer herding dogs

 Who would have guessed that Siberian Huskies were bred for herding?
 And by herding, I mean reindeers, of all animals.
 Also called the Caribou, reindeers are a species of deer commonly found in the Arctic, where the Chukchi lived.